jewelsjacobs/apiblueprints/README.md

     - [language-api-blueprint Atom package](language-api-blueprint)
     - [api-blueprint-preview](https://atom.io/packages/api-blueprint-preview)
     - [apiary-highlighter](https://atom.io/packages/apiary-highlighter)
 - __(optional)__ A REST client which can import API Blueprint files.
-A folder for paw files used by [Paw](https://luckymarmot.com/paw) has been included.
-Postman also has a [Blueprint tool](https://github.com/thecopy/apiary2postman).
+[Paw](https://luckymarmot.com/paw) is a great client but not free.
+Postman (free) also has a [Blueprint tool](https://github.com/thecopy/apiary2postman).
 You can also create a free account on https://apiary.io/ and edit Blueprint files and test them there.

 __NOTE: The IntelliJ IDEA Blueprint Plugin does not work.__